-Exercice 2: Test these examples using to console terminals: one for publishers and one for subscribers.
+Exercice 2: Test these examples

-- .
-Publish temperature information to localhost with QoS 1: - mosquitto\pub -t sensors/temperature -m 32 -q 1 - 2.
-Publish timestamp and temperature information to a remote host (here localhost for test) on a non-standard port (here the standard one: 1883 for test!) and QoS o: - mosquitto\pub -h 127.0.0.1 -p 1883 -t sensors/temperature -m "1266193804 32" - 3.
+Publish temperature information to localhost with QoS 1:

+Publish timestamp and temperature information to a remote host (here localhost for test) on a non-standard port (here the standard one: 1883 for test!) and QoS o:

+o mosquitto\pub -h 127.0.0.1 -p 1883 -t sensors/temperature -m "1266193804 32"

 Publish light switch status.
-Message is set to retain because there may be a long period of time between light switch events: - mosquitto\pub -r -t switches/kitchen\lights/status -m "on" - 4.
-Send the contents of a file in two ways: - mosquitto\pub -t my/topic -f ./data - mosquitto\pub -t my/topic -s < ./data
+Message is set to retain because there may be a long period of time between light switch events:

-Exercice 3: intermittent network connections management

-Because the mosquito broker is local for this tests, we can illustrate the management of intermittent connection with MQTT stop and start.
-To test that you can use these shell commands:

-''' Sudo service mosquitto stop

-Sudo service mosquitto start '''

-What happens?
+o mosquitto\pub -r -t switches/kitchen\lights/status -m "on"

+Send the contents of a file in two ways:

+Send parsed electricity usage data from a Current Cost meter, reading from stdin with one line/reading as one message: